-There are 4 options for operating your MTH Proto-Sound[®] 3.0-equipped engine:
+There are 4 options for operating your MTH Proto-Sound® 3.0-equipped engine;

-- Conventional AC
+- -Conventional AC

-- Conventional DC
+- -Conventional DC

-- DCS MTH Digital Command System
+- -DCS [MTH Digital Command System]

-- DCC Digital Command Control (requires modification)
+- -DCC

 When the locomotive is placed on the track and power is applied to the track the locomotive will detect the type of control system being used and respond accordingly.
-NOTE: If you wish to use DCC as a control system, follow the activation instructions in the Activating DCC Mode section later in this manual.
+Below is an overview of the 4 different systems.